 Naturesave provides cover for all types of buildings, including self-build and eco homes, as well as alternative builds like timber-framed or straw bale houses.
-Renewable energy systems including solar PV panels and biomass boilers are covered as standard, which is unusual in the industry.
+Renewable energy systems including solar PV panels and biomass boilers are covered as standard, which is unusual in the sector.
 It also offers discounts for energy efficiency practices in the home.

 As an insurance broker, Naturesave says it aims to select partners that have committed to stopping underwriting new fossil fuel projects.
 While all of its partners are still investing to varying degrees in fossil fuels, Naturesave says “we continue to use our long standing and growing presence in the market to apply pressure for change that we hope will ultimately lead to a truly fossil fuel free insurance product.”

 Through its ‘Campaign for Divestment’, the company lobbies the insurance industry to urgently divest from the fossil fuel industries that harm the planet and the people living on it.

 For those who value good customer service, Naturesave handles all of its claims in-house and doesn’t use call centres.
 The company, which is a carbon neutral business, will also plant a tree for every new policy issued.

 In June 2022, Totnes-based Naturesave was bought by Lloyd & Whyte, a broker within the Benefact Group.
 The Benefact Group is itself owned by a charity and all profits go towards good causes.

 The Environmental Transport Association, or ETA, is an insurance company that’s owned and run by environmentalists who are committed to promoting sustainable transport.